 All day long hugs and smiles spoke more than words ever could.

 I saw the love and sweat pouring into every detail of this building, and so did the people of this community.
 They understood we had left our comfortable places in the US to build them a church.
 They were eager to have their questions answered.
 “Why a church?”
 “Why not clothes?”
-“Why do you care about us?”
+“What makes you care about us?”

 “Who is this God you talk about?”